microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 Debugging configurations are stored in a `launch.json` file located in your workspace's `.vscode` folder.
 An introduction into the creation and use of debugging configuration files is in the general [Debugging](/docs/editor/debugging.md#launch-configurations) topic.

 Below is a reference of common `launch.json` attributes specific to the Node.js debugger.
-You can view the complete set of options [here](https://github.com/microsoft/vscode-js-debug/blob/master/OPTIONS.md).
+You can view the complete set of options in the [vscode-js-debug Options](https://github.com/microsoft/vscode-js-debug/blob/master/OPTIONS.md) documentation.

 The following attributes are supported in launch configurations of type `launch` and `attach`: